Five@5: Limerick businesses which are still trading during lockdown

 Each day on our website and on our social channels we will highlight five local businesses which are still operating and providing a service to their customers and the wider community.

-While only essential retailers are allowed to operate as normal during Level 5, all retailers are allowed to operate a "click and collect" service under the regulations (the 5km rule still applies).
+While only essential retailers are allowed to operate as normal during Level 5, all retailers are allowed to operate a "click and collect" service under the regulations.

 Today's Five@5